abhirockzz/fn-text2speech/README.md

 The Go function
 - uses `os.Command` to invoke the `flite` binary
 - which converts the text into speech and saves it into `/tmp/output.wav` (this is deleted before the function exits)
-- the file is then read and the raw bytes are simple returned to the caller
+- the file is then read and the raw bytes are simply returned to the caller

 ## Create an app